Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **June 19th, 2017 - 09:11:38**

 I saw Ichas in a dream again.
 It was when he was training me for the first time.
 How he told me I was good.
 How he helped me.
 I'm glad to know his soul is at peace.
 The Eyes tell me that he has a new purpose.
 I need to practice more.
 For my mentor.
 Other girls ask me why I'm in love with him.
 I'm not.
 I just respect him madly.
 For everything.
 I still haven't found love.
 They make fun of me for that.
 They say I'm stupid for not having interacted with the males.
 I don't like them.
 They're assholes.
 I wouldn't dare have a child with them.

 ---

+**March 1st, 2017 - 00:31:15**

+Father didn't lie.
+He won't stop.
+It burns.
+Everything burns.
+Mother says he makes it feel like that on purpose.
+The Eyes told me I'll get through it.
+I don't know how.
+I believe them though.
+They said it will be a few more years.
+Mother says that after so long it feels like nothing.
+She told him to do it to me in my sleep.
+I wake up coughing his seed.
+At least I don't feel the hour of torture.
+I can't wait for those years to be up.

+---